 St. Germain is a relatively new entry in the liquor market, and when it first showed up 2007, there was a rush by bartenders around the world to start incorporating it into drinks.
 Delicately floral and fruity, it’s a unique flavor that’s easily distinguishable, and can get cloying in large quantities.
 Used right, though, it makes for an elegant addition to a quality drink.

 There are recipes, such as the Ephemeral, that are similar to this one.
 I couldn’t find anything that was exactly the same online, though, so I’ve given this one its own name.

 - Dash Herbal Bitters (Bitters Old Men Great in ‘28)

-Build all ingredients in a shaker over ice and shake thoroughly.
-Strain into a chilled cocktail glass.
+Combine all ingredients in a cocktail shaker over ice and shake thoroughly.
+Strain into a chilled cocktail coupe.
 Garnish with a lemon twist.